cfuchs12345/server-manager/README.md

 ### Docker Config

-The server manager can be executed as a docker container by using this docker-compose.yml:
+The server manager can be executed as a docker container by using this docker-compose.yml (it also starts a [QuestDB](https://questdb.io) - for timeseries data persistence):

     version: "3"
     services:
+      timeseriesdb:
+        image: questdb/questdb:latest
+        # network also has to be host here - cannot combine bridge and host network.
+And the server has to stay in network mode host due to Wake On Lan - see comment for server container
+        network_mode: host
+        # should only be accessible for the host itself, so we bind it to localhost
+        environment:
+          - QDB_HTTP_BIND_TO=127.0.0.1:9000

       server:
         image: docker.registry.lan:5000/afoxdocker/docker-server-manager
         container_name: server-manager